top of page

 Empty rusted hospital bed under a barred window in a crumbling mental health ward in Congo, with peeling walls and a torn medical file on the ground — symbolizing neglect and forgotten lives.

-The DRC has fewer than 1 psychiatrist per 1 million people.
+The DRC has a Mental health crisis fewer than 1 psychiatrist per 1 million people.

 • Decades of war have left millions internally displaced, many without access to psychological care.